anani-a-missinou/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Plant ecological interactions
-  - Functional Metabolomic and Genomic
+  - Functional Metabolomics and Genomics
   - Metabolic Pathways
   - Metabolic Networks and Pathways
+  - Bioinformatics

 # Education to show in About widget
 education: